deiu/rdf2go/README.md

 // Set a base URI
 uri := "https://example.org/foo"

-// Force check of remote server certificate to see if it's valid
+// Check remote server certificate to see if it's valid
 // (don't skip verification)
 skipVerify := false

 // Create a new graph.
 You can also omit the skipVerify parameter
 // and accept invalid certificates (e.g. self-signed) g, _ := NewGraph(uri, skipVerify)

 err := g.LoadURI(uri)
 if err != nil {